 3. Let Customers Get What They Want Quickly

-Customers want their stuff fast–offers of free shipping often hide the truth that free shipping often means a wait of one or two weeks, and to get next-day shipping, they will have to pay a premium.
+Customers want their stuff fast–offers of free shipping often hide the truth that free shipping usually means a wait of one or two weeks, and to get next-day shipping, they will have to pay a premium.
 Instead, customers see the words “free shipping” and order online.
 There are things that in-store retailers could do to educate customers about the real cost of the items they are purchasing.

 4. Build Relationships

 Customers still value human relationships from authentic, trustworthy people.
 For example, I frequent my local independent bookstore because of several staff members who know my name and discuss the latest books they think something might interest me in when I arrive in the store.
-I go to the bookstore partly because I want to support them so they remain in the community I live in.
+I go to the bookstore partly because I want to support them, so they remain in the community I live in.
 Relationships are important.

 5. Focus On Consumer Experience, Not Just Price